hasinhayder/essential-jquery-plugins/readme.md

 ###UI Elements - Lightboxes & Modals
 [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/): Magnific Popup is a responsive jQuery lightbox plugin that is focused on performance and providing best experience for user with any device
 [FlipLightBox](http://flipgallery.net/fliplightbox.html): Responsive Lightbox jQuery Plugin
+[PrettyPhoto](http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/): PrettyPhoto is a jQuery lightbox clone.
+Not only does it support images, it also support for videos, flash, YouTube, iframes and ajax.
+It’s a full blown media lightbox.

 ###UI Elements - Responsive Menu
 [FlexiNav](http://jasonweaver.name/lab/flexiblenavigation/): A Device-Agnostic Approach to Complex Site Navigation.